 - 3.1 The term "child" is used to include all children and young people who have not yet reached their 18th birthday.
 The fact that a child has reached 16 years of age, is living independently, is in further education, is a member of the armed forces, in hospital, in prison or in a Young Offender's institution, does not change his or her status or entitlement to services or protection under the Children Act 1989, The Children Act 2004 and the Children and Families Act 2014.
-The Parish Safeguarding Handbook also uses the term 'young person/people' for those aged between 14 and 17.4 The Sexual Offences Act 2003, Section 22a (April 2022): it is illegal for those in Positions of Trust in a faith setting to engage in sexual activity with a 16 or 17 year old under their care of supervision.5 - 3.2 The term "vulnerable adults" (also "adult at risk of harm") refers to a person aged 18 or over whose ability to protect himself or herself from violence, abuse, neglect or exploitation is significantly impaired through physical or mental disability, illness, old age, emotional fragility, distress, or otherwise; and for that purpose, the reference to being impaired is to being temporarily or indefinitely impaired.
+The Sexual Offences Act 2003, Section 22a (April 2022): it is illegal for those in Positions of Trust in a faith setting to engage in sexual activity with a 16 or 17 year old under their care of supervision.4 - 3.2 The term "vulnerable adults" (also "adult at risk of harm") refers to a person aged 18 or over whose ability to protect himself or herself from violence, abuse, neglect or exploitation is significantly impaired through physical or mental disability, illness, old age, emotional fragility, distress, or otherwise; and for that purpose, the reference to being impaired is to being temporarily or indefinitely impaired.
 Please note that some adults may not consider themselves vulnerable but may be vulnerable to being abused by individuals in positions of leadership and responsibility.
 As adults are not inherently vulnerable and in need of protection it is important to recognise that the factors described below do not, of themselves, mean that a person is vulnerable.
-It is a combination of these factors and the circumstances that a person finds him/herself in that can make an individual vulnerable to abuse or neglect.

-3.3 For definitions of abuse, see Appendix 1: Types of Abuse.
+It is a combination of these factors and the circumstances that a person finds him/herself in that can make an individual vulnerable to abuse or neglect. - 3.3 For definitions of abuse, see Appendix 1: Types of Abuse.